Kanikaabhatt/Genz-career-aspiration/README.md

 - Maximum GenZs prefers the Instructor and Expert Learning Environment.

 - 48216 respondents still wants to work in a firm even after 7 years of teunrity if the firm is having Good culture.

+- When it comes to salary 26k respondents expect it to be >50k after 3 years while 18k respondents expect it to be >151k after 5 years.

+- 75.5% respondents prefers the Hybrid working mode.